B.K. Leach, Duck Creek, Fountain Grove, Four Rivers, Montrose, Nodaway Valley, Schell-Osage, Ted Shanks use this procedure.

 - Area Staff will then count the number of signatures on the sign-in sheet (Example: 40 signatures = 40 parties) to determine the number of pills to add to the box.

 - For a party member running late, a completed Waterfowl Hunting Tag must be submitted for that member when the party draws a pill.
-Area Staff need to be notified of this situation prior to drawing.
+Area Staff need to be notified of this situation prior to drawing a pill.

 - After everyone has drawn, Area Staff will announce a “last call to draw.”
 Once everyone has drawn, Staff will announce the “draw is officially closed.”